 Text Template is the element of T4 that generates output data in a Visual Studio project for every build.
-Template logic can be written in C# or VB.NET.
-The transformation of design-time T4 templates happens during compilation.
-These templates are generally used for code generation during current project compilation.
-After generation, T4 provides a user with templates.
+You can write template logic in C# or VB.NET.
+Transformation of design-time T4 templates happens during compilation.
+These templates are generally used for generating code when compiling the current project.
+After generation, T4 offers templates to a user.
 These templates can be reused by inheritance or inclusion.

 Text templates consist of:

 - Directives — Elements that manage template processing

 - Text blocks — Content to be copied to the output

 - Control units — Program code that inserts variable values to the text and manages conditional and repetitive parts of the text